Aspen Transfer Scholarship

 Scholarships can be found from an array of sources: employers, private organizations, nonprofits, communities, religious groups, or even professional and social organizations.
 An external scholarship does not have to be related to the program you are studying.
 For example, as a nursing student, you could be eligible for more than just a nursing scholarship.
 Have a hobby or additional skill set?
 There may be a scholarship for it.
 Keep that in mind while doing your search.

-For your convenience, we have listed some scholarship search engines to help get you started:
+For your convenience, we have listed some scholarships and scholarship search engines to help get you started:

 - bigfuture.collegeboard.org/scholarship-search